Communication, Language & Literacy

 All children from reception upwards take part in guided reading, differentiated across the key stages.

-Reading is assessed using The York Assessment of Reading Comprehension (YARC), ensuring every child has a reading age which is then compared to their chronological age.
 Phonics assessments are used every 6 weeks and guided reading is assessed against end of key stage outcomes on a weekly basis.
 At the end of each term children are tested in their reading using Cornerstones comprehension tests and given a standardised score.

 More information about RWI can be found here, including rhymes for letter formation and the sequence we teach phonemes in: